Social Register

 The Social Register is a semi-annual publication in the United States that indexes the members of American high society.
 First published in the 1880s by newspaper columnist Louis Keller, it was later acquired by Malcolm Forbes.
 Since 2014, it has been owned by Christopher Wolf.

 It was historically a directory of "old money", well-connected families from the Northeastern United States.
 In recent years, membership has diversified both in the geography and ethnicity of those it lists.

-However, its importance as an arbiter of a family's social status remains.
+The Social Register was once of great importance to high society in America, but its significance greatly declined toward the end of the 20th century.

 History

 In antebellum New York City, the social elite was still a small enough group that no formal method of tracking individuals was necessary.
 With the advent of the Gilded Age, fashionable ladies began the practice of leaving calling cards at the homes of other notable women whom they visited.
 These cards would be cataloged into "visiting lists".

 In 1887, Louis Keller, a newspaper society columnist and golf promoter, compiled the names of those on the visiting lists of the most prominent New York women into a published volume titled the Social Register.
 Inclusion in the registry was done under the supervision of an anonymous advisory committee, composed of some of those listed.
 This first edition of the Social Register listed more than 5,000 people, most of whom were descended from early American settler families.
 Joseph Pulitzer was the only Jew to be listed, and people from new money were generally not included.
 The register, it has been noted, was very much a product of Gilded Age excess.